apollo

 Solonex Tablet is used to treat and prevent tuberculosis (TB).

 Solonex Tablet contains isoniazid, an antibiotic used to treat and prevent tuberculosis.
 Solonex Tablet prevents bacteria from producing mycolic acids, which are required to form cell walls (protective coating).
 Additionally, Solonex Tablet may combine with an enzyme that interferes with bacterial cell metabolism.
 Bacteria die due to the disruption in their metabolism and the lack of a cell wall.
-As a result, it kills Mycobacterium tuberculosis bacteria that causes tuberculosis (TB) and eliminates the infection.
+As a result, it kills Mycobacterium tuberculosis bacteria that cause tuberculosis (TB) and eliminates the infection.

 It is not recommended to take Solonex Tablet with food.
 You are advised to take Solonex Tablet on an empty stomach at least 1 hour before a meal or 2 hours after a meal for better absorption.